 Proposal 5: Use different satellites for serving and neighbour cells and maximize the Doppler difference between them in those 3GPP TS 36.133 IoT NTN RRM test cases requiring neighbour cells.

-Proposal 6: When defining ephemeris for neighbour cells, maximize the difference perceived by the UE in terms of elevation angle for the satellite in charge of serving cell and the one in charge of the neighbour cell.
+Proposal 6: When defining ephemeris for neighbour cells, consider satellites in different orbits so there is some difference in elevation angles for the satellite in charge of serving cell and the one in charge of the neighbour cell.

 Proposal 7: Define ephemeris information for GEO satellites for serving cells in TS 36.508 clauses 7.6.2.1 and 8.4.6.2.1

+Proposal 8: Leverage GSO orbits to gather ephemeris for serving and neighbour cell for GEO satellites (using zero Doppler conditions within the GSO orbits) as shown in Figure 1.

 These proposals are submitted for approval in CR ([15-16]).

 4. References